 Executive Director, Americares Free Clinics

-Karen joined Americares in 1994 and started the organization’s first free clinic in Norwalk, Connecticut, to meet the growing health care needs of the working poor.
-She was named executive director in 1996.
-Under her leadership, Americares opened three more clinics in Bridgeport, Danbury and Stamford, Connecticut.
-To date, the program has provided more than 26,000 patients with $65 million in free medical services.
+Karen Gottlieb joined Americares in 1994 and started the organization’s first free clinic in Norwalk, Conn., to meet the growing health care needs of the state’s uninsured.

-Karen earned a nursing degree from Russell Sage College as well as a Master of Business Administration from Columbia University.
+She earned a nursing degree from Russell Sage College and a Master of Business Administration degree from Columbia University.